The KAF Foundation · Youth Arts & Entrepreneurship · Gainesville, FL

 Board of Directors

-The KAF Foundation is governed by a founding board committed to the mission and the community it serves.
+Three people accountable to the mission and the community it serves.

 Executive Director